zeruniverse/Password-Manager/README.md

 3. PIN login.
 You don't need to input your long login password everytime.
 Instead, you can use a short PIN, in your trusted devices.

 4. Files support.
-You can attach files to accounts.
+You can attach files to accounts (such as key or license file).
 Of course, files are encrypted in your browser before they are uploaded.
+Maximum file name length supported is 38 Bytes (if your file name is too long, rename it).
+Maximum file size support (tested) is 2MB.

 5. Tags support and searching support.
 This makes it easier to manage lots of accounts.